-Dating to the Precambrian era, 600 million years ago, Connemara Marble is one of the rarest ancient marbles still available to mine.
-Connemara Marble is exclusive to the West of Ireland and is considered the world’s finest green marble.
-Connemara Marble is a metamorphic rock, which formed when limestone was heated under pressure, which produced a hard granular rock.
-It has a vast range of shades from creamy pale to dark green, sage, moss, sepia, cream and grey, veins of crystalline calcite, mica and dolomite run through this serpentine-rich rock.
-With such colouring and amazing patterns Connemara Marble lives up to the phrase “40 shades of green” and due to this natural shading each Connemara Marble piece is so different making each gift completely unique.
+Connemara Marble is one of the rarest ancient marbles still available to mine.
+It dates to the Precambrian era, 600 million years ago.
+This Irish Marble is exclusive to the West of Ireland and is considered the world’s finest green marble.
+Connemara Marble is a metamorphic rock.
+It formed when limestone was heated under pressure and produced a hard granular rock.
+It has a vast range of colours.
+From shades of creamy pale to dark green, sage, moss, sepia, cream and grey.
+Veins of crystalline calcite, mica and dolomite run through this serpentine-rich rock.
+With such colouring and amazing patterns Connemara Marble lives up to the phrase “40 shades of green”.
+Due to this natural shading each Connemara Marble piece is so different.
+This makes each gift completely unique.

-The mining of Connemara Marble is one of Ireland oldest industries, known to have been used for trading and bartering in Neolithic (New Stone Age) times.
+The mining of this marble is one of Ireland oldest industries, known to have been used for trading and bartering in Neolithic (New Stone Age) times.
 The first man-made exports from Ireland would have been decorative stone axes made from Connemara Marble.
 Carved green marble spearhead, dating back 2000 years ago, was excavated in Suffolk, U.K. Connemara Marble is extremely durable and is resistant to scratches and stains making it very suitable for jewellery and homeware products and it is the only marble sometimes used as a semi-precious stone.

 The owners of the Connemara Marble mines are very fussy on who they supply their marble to and only the top stone masons will be provided with a supply of this unique marble.
-And for no wrong reason, Connemara Marble is extremely difficult to work with, to extract the correct shading of the marble to create a near consistent colour and pattern match for their pieces of craft and working along the lines of the marble to ensure pieces to use as homeware items remain robust.
+And for no wrong reason, this Irish Marble is extremely difficult to work with, to extract the correct shading of the marble to create a near consistent colour and pattern match for their pieces of craft and working along the lines of the marble to ensure pieces to use as homeware items remain robust.

 The suppliers to Totally Irish Gifts of Connemara jewellery and homeware crafted gifts are:

 Eric Byrne is a second generation master stone mason with over twenty years experience working with marble.
 Eric carefully chooses each piece of marble he uses to handcraft his designs of quality functional tableware and giftware.
-Eric captures the essence and beauty of this ancient Irish marble to create truly unique Irish gifts.
-Eric’s workshop is based in Russborough House and he sources his Connemara Marble from the quarries owned by the Joyce family, Recess, Co.
+He captures the essence and beauty of this ancient Irish marble to create truly unique Irish gifts.
+Eric’s workshop is based in Russborough House and he sources his Marble from the quarries owned by the Joyce family, Recess, Co.
 Galway.

 Subscribe here to our Newsletter to keep up to date with new designs and special offers.